-Compared to their concrete counterpart’s steel lintels are lighter and therefore easier to handle on site, this alongside its strength, durability and ability to be recycled make it truly compatible with long term sustainable development.
+Compared to their concrete counterparts, steel lintels are lighter and therefore easier to handle on-site, this alongside its strength, durability, and ability to be recycled makes it truly compatible with long-term sustainable development.

 The versatility of steel lintels means they can be custom-produced according to the specific building requirement, whether arched, in a corner, forming a bay window, and so on.

 Included in the range

 At Civils & Lintels, we work with Harvey Steel Lintels, IG, Keystone, Birtley, and Catnic to provide a comprehensive range of lintels and sizes.

 Our range of steel lintels consists of cavity wall lintels, solid wall lintels, eaves and timber frame lintels, archformers, and accessories.

 Civils & Lintels partner all the major steel lintel manufacturers to bring you the most comprehensive range of lintels in the UK.
 We can help you find the right solution for your specific wall type or length of lintel that you require.

 Standard lintels are available for typical residential and commercial construction, with heavy-duty variants available to support extra loads.

 Whereas standard lintels typically support an inner leaf of 98mm, wide inner leaf lintels are also available for instances where you need to support an inner leaf of 125-150mm.